kailash-manasarovar/statement/docs/timeline/2022/november.md

 ![Scary dentist](../../content/images/dentist.png)

-- He immediately starts poking my teeth with his poker and saying I needed a whole bunch of fillings.
+- He immediately starts poking my teeth with his poker and listing off to the girl a whole bunch of fillings I apparently need.
 - It was horrendous.
-I stopped the whole thing and left.
+- I stopped the whole thing and left.
 - I was never able to delete their WhatsApp contact from my phone.
-It was a weird glitch.
+It was a weird glitch which I still have in evidence.
-- Now I believe this was all set up by hackers.
+- I now believe this was all set up by cyber-stalkers.
 I was directed to go to this particular dentist.
-- The dentist seemed to know who I was, and did his best to terrify me by being pretty brutish towards me.
+- The dentist seemed to know who I was, and he did his best to terrify me by being brutish towards me.
 - I now wonder if the plan was that I would meet this dentist again, and he would probably still be masked up.

 ![Dentish review](../../content/images/dentist-review.png)